 HANS J. WEGNER

 As a driving force behind 'Danish Modern', Hans J. Wegner helped change the general public's view of furniture in the 1950s and 1960s.
-His passion for designing chairs, more than 500 of them, is recognized worldwide and reflected in his title 'the Master of the Chair'.
+His passion for designing chairs, more than 500 of them, is recogniSed worldwide and reflected in his title 'the Master of the Chair'.
 He is famous for integrating perfectly executed joints with exquisite shapes and combining them with a constant curiosity for materials and deep respect for wood and its natural characteristics.
 His designs furnish minimalism with organic and natural softness.

 Frits Henningsen (1889-1965) was known as an uncompromising designer.
 He viewed quality craftsmanship as the most important element of his work, making it his focus when developing new furniture.
 Unlike other cabinetmakers, Henningsen always created his own furniture pieces - although his greatest desire was to be recognized as a cabinetmaker and not as a furniture designer.